platypus1989/EMS-2017-supp-code/README.md

 # Supplementary Code for: Forecasting Urban Water Demand with Statistical and Machine Learning Methods Using Large Space-Time Data

-This repository provides an example data set and code for fitting the spatio-temporal model in the 2017 EMS paper.
-The C++ code provides the functions necessary for training the model and using the model to make forecasts.
-The R code simulates some example data, fits a linear regression model and the spatio-temporal model, and compares forecasts made by each model.
+This repository provides an example data set and code for fitting the models in the 2017 EMS paper.
+The C++ code provides the functions necessary for training the ST model and using the model to make forecasts.
+The R scripts simulate some example data and fit and validate the corresponding model.

 ## Getting Started